-Not necessarily.
-Minimally, performance criteria reflected in the local graduation policy as consistent with proficiency in Keystone academic content should include the successful completion of an associated trigger course\.
-However, where a student is unable to successfully complete a trigger course, an LEA might consider permitting the student to demonstrate proficiency through the successful completion of either a:
+Minimally, locally established, grade-based requirements (i.e., performance criteria reflected in the local graduation policy as consistent with proficiency in Keystone academic content) should include the successful completion of an associated trigger course - but not necessarily be limited to trigger courses.

-- Project-Based Assessment (PBA), or
+Where a student is unable to successfully complete a trigger course, an LEA might consider permitting the student to demonstrate proficiency through the successful completion of either a:

-Credit recovery course provided the coursework covers the same breadth and depth of Keystone eligible content as the original trigger course (as determined by the LEA) and a passing grade/credit is reflected on the student transcript.
+- Project-Based Assessment (PBA), or - Credit recovery course that covers the same breadth and depth of Keystone eligible content as the original trigger course (as determined by the LEA) with a passing grade/credit reflected on the student transcript.